mkousal/Digital-electronics-1-Tachometer/README.md

    ![image](images/tb_CLOCK.PNG)

 #### `UP_DOWN_COUNTER`: <br/>
-   - As internal values set, counts with edge of the clock
+   - As internal values set, counts with edge of the clock.
-   - 0-31 states
+   - 0-31 states:
    ![image](images/tb_UP_DOWN_COUNTER_01.PNG)
-   - 0-31 states
+   - 0-31 states:
    ![image](images/tb_UP_DOWN_COUNTER_02.PNG)
    - 0-4 states = This is used in our application.
    - Four 7segment displays are controlled by this states.